So You Think You Can Dance Canada: Seasons

-These contestants are the only ones to have never been in the bottom three couples or the bottom four dancers throughout the entire season.
+These contestants are the only ones to have never been in the bottom three couples or the bottom four contestants throughout the entire season.
 In addition, Popowich is the first female winner from any SYTYCD show to not have placed in the bottom three/four during the show's run.

 Season 4's finale had six participants.
 However, only the placement of the Top 3 was revealed.

 Season 1

 In October 2007, CTV announced plans to start production on a Canadian version of the hit US TV series So You Think You Can Dance.
-Auditions were held between April to June 2008 in Vancouver, Halifax, Calgary, Montreal and Toronto.
+Auditions were held between April and June 2008 in Vancouver, Halifax, Calgary, Montreal and Toronto.
 It was announced that Muchmusic VJ Leah Miller would be hosting the series, with renowned choreographers Jean-Marc Généreux and Tré Armstrong becoming permanent judges.
 Hip-hop choreographer Luther Brown and former US competitor Blake McGrath also joined the cast as alternating third judges.

 The first season premiered on September 11, 2008.
 Throughout the season many notable guest stars from the world of dance appeared on the show, including Mary Murphy, Dan Karaty, Kenny Ortega, and Mia Michaels, who choreographed a group piece.

 The finale was held on December 7, 2008.
 Contemporary dancer Nico Archambault of Montreal was declared the winner, with ballet dancer Allie Bertram of Calgary as runner-up, hip hop dancer Miles Faber of Calgary in third, and Latin dancer Natalli Reznik of Toronto in fourth.
 Archambault was awarded $100,000 and a 2009 C230 Mercedes-Benz.